liam2/liam2/doc/usersguide/source/model.rst

             fields:
                 # period and id are implicit
                 - age:        int
-                - dead:       bool
                 - gender:     bool
                 # 1: single, 2: married, 3: cohabitant, 4: divorced, 5: widowed
                 - civilstate: int
                 - partner_id: int
                 - earnings:   float

 This example defines the entity person.
-Each person has an age, gender, is dead or not, has a civil state, possibly a partner.
-We use the field civilstate to store the marital status as a switch of values.
+Each person has an age, gender, civil state and possibly a partner.
+We use the field civilstate to store the marital status which can take one of several predefined values.

+Field names must be unique per entity (i.e. several entities may have a field with the same name).

 By default, all declared fields are supposed to be present in the input file (because they are *observed* or computed elsewhere and their value can be